-Ranging a 6-foot target (2 yards) at 4 MRADs yields 500 yards. $\frac{2 \times 1000}{4 \text{ MRADs}} = 500 \text{ Yards}$
+Ranging a 6-foot target (2 yards) at 4 MRADs yields 500 yards. $$\frac{2 \times 1000}{4 \text{ MRADs}} = 500 \text{ Yards}$$

-ELEVATION HOLDOVERS Once the distance has been calculated using the EBR-7C MRAD reticle or a laser rangefinder, the reticle can be used for rapid holdover correction for bullet drop of the cartridge being used.
-To get the most benefit out of the EBR-7C reticle equipped riflescope, Vortex Optics highly recommends shooters learn their bullet drop numbers in MRADs rather than inches or MOAs.
-(Remember that 1 MRAD equals 3.44 MOA or 3.6 inches per 100 yards.)
-Since these reticles are scaled in MRADs, it is an easy job to quickly select the correct drop reference line once the shooter knows their bullet drops and windage/lead corrections in MRADs.
+ELEVATION HOLDOVERS Once the distance has been calculated using the EBR-7B MRAD reticle or a laser rangefinder, the EBR-7B can be used for rapid holdover correction for bullet drop of the cartridge being used.
+To get the most benefit out of the EBR-7B equipped riflescope, Vortex Optics highly recommends shooters learn their bullet drop numbers in MRADs.
+Since the EBR-7B reticle is scaled in MRADs, it is an easy job to quickly select the correct drop reference line once the shooter knows their bullet drops and windage/lead corrections in MRADs.
 If the shooter prefers to dial come ups for bullet drop using the elevation knob, knowing bullet drops in MRADs will allow for much faster adjustments as the MRADs can be quickly read on the elevation knob.
-Example